 “We’ve set out three principles that the Prime Minister and the Foreign Secretary have made very clear, the first is that there would have to be a demonstrable need for a no-fly zone, the second would be that there was a strong legal basis for it, and third, that there is broad international regional support.

 “I think it’s very easy to see the difficulties that there would be were we not to have our countries involved in any such operation.
 But I think it’s also fair to say that today’s meeting of NATO Defence Ministers is to look at all the options; it’s not there to take decisions on launching any specific operations.”

-So that sounds like talks about talks about what we might possibly or possibly not do, maybe some time in the future.
+So that sounds like talks about what we might possibly or possibly not do, maybe sometime in the future.

 I am with Lord Dannatt on this one, in the Telegraph today he said

 I think just talking about a no-fly zone – Robert Gates in the United States said that was rather loose talk.
 I think it is fairly loose talk.
 We need to be quite clear what our national interest is as far as Libya is concerned.

 Previous no-fly zones have not been terribly effective, mostly just prolonging conflicts but there is one principle that Dr Fox and other’s seem to have forgotten in the rush to ‘get their gun on’ and it is this